Which Diet is Best for Your Ragdoll? Wet, Dry and Raw.

 - Feb 23

-A raw food diet closely mimics what cats would eat in the wild—fresh meat, organs, and bones.
+A raw food diet aims to mimic what cats would eat in the wild—fresh meat, organs, and bones.
 Many cat owners believe that feeding raw provides the most natural and biologically appropriate nutrition.

 Benefits of a Raw Diet: